bst04/payloads_flipperZero/README.md

 # payloads_fliperZero 🐬
 Some payloads for your Flipper Zero I made with DuckyScript®.
+Please be aware that I've only tested them on my system, so they might contain errors.
+If you encounter any issues, I'd appreciate your feedback to help improve them.